Hear – and be heard. Building an MIT culture of listening and shared understanding

 Where are the realtalk@MIT conversation recordings and other data stored, and who has access to them?

 Once a conversation has taken place, the recording gets uploaded to a conversation platform developed and implemented by Cortico, a non-profit closely affiliated with CCC that is supporting realtalk@MIT.
-Access policies for conversation recordings and transcripts vary by project, and will be presented clearly and transparently for participant consent prior to a conversation.
+Access policies for conversation recordings and transcripts vary based on project goals and the needs of the participating community, with policy design support from the realtalk@MIT team.For example, some project organizers may elect to have conversation transcripts accessible to anyone who participated in a small group conversation about the same topic, or they may make full conversations accessible only to the immediate conversation participants.
+The privacy model will be presented clearly and transparently for participant consent prior to every conversation.

 What are my options for controlling my level of participation, and how my voice gets shared?